substrait-io/substrait-java/examples/substrait-spark/README.md

 For the dataset approach, the `spark_dataset_substrait.plan` is created, and for the SQL approach the `spark_sql_substrait.plan` is created.
 These Intermediate Representations of the query can be saved, transferred and reloaded into a Data Engine.

-We can also review the Substrait plan's structure; the canonical format of the Substrait plan is the binary protobuf format, but it's possible to produce a textual version, an example is below (please see the [SubstraitStringify utility class](./src/main/java/io/substrait/examples/util/SubstraitStringify.java); it's also a good example of how to use some if the vistor patterns).
+We can also review the Substrait plan's structure; the canonical format of the Substrait plan is the binary protobuf format, but it's possible to produce a textual version, an example is below (please see the [SubstraitStringify utility class](./src/main/java/io/substrait/examples/util/SubstraitStringify.java); it's also a good example of how to use some of the visitor patterns).
 Both the Substrait plans from the Dataset or SQL APIs generate the same output.

 ```
 <Substrait Plan>